Vultr Review – Unmanaged VPS Servers that are Dirt Cheap

 They certainly earn some points when it comes to the promptness of their support staff and willingness to help, and that goes a long way in the grand scheme of things.

 Overall, Vultr is a very capable company and very easy to use.
 They’re quite similar to DigitalOcean in a lot of ways, but there are some distinct differences that we noticed during our tests and comparisons of both.

 Digital Ocean took considerably longer to respond to a support ticket (However, they also mentioned to us that they’re actively working on reducing ticket times and that they also prioritize tickets.
 For instance, if we had contacted them about a server outage, we would have received a much quicker response than we did to our inquiry about one of their policies.)

 Despite being faster to respond to support tickets, our Vultr server didn’t load a page as quickly as Digital Ocean did right out of the box, but we need to remind you that your mileage can, and almost certainly will, vary depending on a number of things.

 With servers starting at $2.50 and $5.00 respectively, we strongly recommend trying out both options with quick test sites and just sticking to the one that suits you best.
-The purpose of this Vultr review is making you understand that in the long run, it's worth the extra effort to ensure you're getting the best bang for your buck.
+The purpose of this Vultr review is to make you understand that in the long run, it’s worth the extra effort to ensure you’re getting the best bang for your buck.